 Greetings, brave retro gamers!

-Retro games can sometimes be tricky and puzzling – in a good way!
-But if you’re struggling, we are here to help with a new feature on the Antstream Arcade blog.
-Each Antstream Arcade guide will include tips and help on how to play and beat a particular game on the service.
-We have over 1500 brilliant retro games on Antstream Arcade – so we’d better get cracking!
+Retro games can sometimes be tricky and puzzling – in a good way.
+But don’t panic if you’re struggling – we are here to help!
+Each Antstream Arcade guide will include tips and help on how to play and beat a particular game from our catalogue.
+We have almost 1500 brilliant retro games on Antstream Arcade – so we’d better get cracking!

 The Aim Of The Game

 There are six missions in Metal Slug.
 Across each, the player eliminates enemy soldiers and vehicles while rescuing prisoners.
 At the end of each level, there’s a unique boss, culminating in General Morden himself at the end of the Final Mission.